hnarayanan/mechnicsacademy-design-docs/design.rst

 ====================

-Mechanics Academy aims to be a comprehensive resource for anyone interested in learning mechanics.
+Mechanics Academy aims to be a comprehensive resource for anyone interested in learning modern applied mechanics (which is an exciting blend of applied mathematics, mechanics theory, material science and scientific computing).
+It is in particular aimed at university level students and industry professionals.

 Concrete sub-goals (SGs)
 ========================

+0. Increase awareness about and grow the resource

 #.
-Attract learners to the rich and useful topic of mechanics
+Attract learners to these rich and useful topics

 #.
-Act as a catalogue of high-quality learning resources for mechanics
+Act as a catalogue of high-quality learning resources for these
+   topics

 #.
-Offer help and support to mechanics learners
+Offer help and support to learners

 #.
-Provide mechanisms to test learning and gauge competency
+Provide mechanisms to test their learning and gauge competency

 #.
 Serve as a conduit between a community with mechanics-related
    competency and the industry